NeLy-EPFL/DeepFly3D/README.md

 DeepFly3D is a PyTorch and PyQT5 implementation of 2D-3D tethered Drosophila pose estimation.
 It aims to provide an interface for pose estimation and to permit further correction of 2D pose estimates, which are automatically converted to 3D pose.

-DeepFly3D **does not require a calibration pattern**, it enforces **geometric constraints using pictorial structures**, which corrects most of the erros, and the **remaining errors are automatically detected can be dealt easily with GUI assistance**.
+DeepFly3D **does not require a calibration pattern**, it enforces **geometric constraints using pictorial structures**, which corrects most of the errors, and the **remaining errors are automatically detected can be dealt manually with GUI**.

 * Installing DeepFly3D: [Installation](https://github.com/NeLy-EPFL/DeepFly3D/blob/master/docs/install.md)
 * Interacting with the GUI:  [GUI](https://github.com/NeLy-EPFL/DeepFly3D/blob/master/docs/gui.md)